FirstBatchLabs/Guide-to-Decentralized-Socials/Essential Guide to Decentralized Social on Chains.md

 Intuition:
 - The launch of Sweat Economy was a positive development bringing more users on-chain and lifting community sentiment despite the bear market.
 - This proves that NEAR has a great capacity for scaling apps and connecting web2 users with web3.
-NEAR has raised over $1 billion to accelerate the development of the NEAR protocol ecosystem, however further development of social apps is yet to be seen.
+NEAR has raised over $1 billion to accelerate the development of the NEAR protocol ecosystem, however, further development of social apps is yet to be seen.

 # Cosmos